derb12/pybaselines/docs/algorithms_2d/whittaker_2d.rst

 bandwidth is no longer small due to the penalties along both the rows and columns (plus the sparse solver currently available in SciPy cannot make use of the symmetric nature of the matrix;
-using `Cholesky factorization <https://github.com/scikit-sparse/scikit-sparse>`_ does provide a speed up but still does not scale well above ~1000x1000 matrices).
+using `Cholesky factorization <https://github.com/scikit-sparse/scikit-sparse>`_ does provide a speed up but still does not scale well above ~500x500 sized matrices).
 However...

 Eigendecomposition
 ~~~~~~~~~~~~~~~~~~